-As the number of features increases in a project, as does the coefficient of complexity in the application which much
+As the number of features increases in a project, as does the coefficient of complexity in the application which much be represented in the project scope.

 A complexity represents a nonlinear growth in overall development & QA time